 If they do not agree to your request they will tell you:

 - how to appeal against the decision

 After you apply

-The Environment Agency may reject your application if, for example:
+The Environment Agency may reject your application if, for example, you have:

-- you have forgotten to include the fee or sent the wrong fee
+- forgotten to include payment, or sent the wrong payment

-Once the Environment Agency has the information they need to start assessing your application, they will contact you and tell you that your application is ‘duly made’.
+Once the Environment Agency is satisfied they have the information and payment required to start assessing your application, they will contact you to tell you that your application is ‘duly made’.
 This means they are starting the assessment process.
-They may still request more information if they need it to complete their assessment.

 Decisions about your permit